vidhanb/MC4BOT/README.md

 * Proportion-based adjustment for straight driving
 * Both single-movement and pulsed correction for X-position, Y-position, and course Heading based on FEH's "Robot Positioning System" (RPS)
 * Error tolerance and sampling for RPS X-position, Y-position, and Heading values
-* Acceleration-mapped driving to speed up and slow down the robot based on percentage of movement complete
+* Acceleration-mapped driving to speed up and slow down the robot based on percentage of movement complete, with safe fallbacks
 * Timeouts for start light and encoder-based drive functions
 * Micro SD card logging for post-run debugging
 * Screen status updates